From Rome to Pisa: 5 Best Ways to Get There

 We may earn a commission from affiliate links ()

 The historical city of Pisa sits on both sides of the River Arno, not far from the Renaissance city of Florence and surrounded by the beautiful Tuscan countryside.
 Pisa is close enough to Rome that it can be explored as a day trip, albeit a long one.

-Whether you're visiting to see the famous Leaning Tower or to explore the ancient city more in-depth, here's our list of the best ways to get from Rome to Pisa.
+Learn all the options and details in advance with our list of the best ways to get from Rome to Pisa.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 For a perfect mix of comfort and convenience, you might want to consider the 12-hour Small-Group Tour: Florence and Pisa Day Trip from Rome, which will allow you to discover not only the best of Pisa but also part of Florence and the countryside along the way.

 After being picked up at your hotel in an air-conditioned minivan, you'll head down to Pisa to explore the medieval Pisa Cathedral, the Piazza del Duomo (surrounded by historical buildings), and the famous freestanding bell tower known as the Tower of Pisa.